Home | Study Links | Rhymes |

 Perhaps one day prime numbers will be used in cutting-edge communication methods.

-With this discovery and by knowing the frequency patterns, it is possible to decode encrypted
+With this discovery and by knowing the string/wave patterns, it is possible to decode encrypted

 numbers by finding the primes that created this number.
 Because without knowing the original